-3.1 be honest in all your dealings and in all financial matters;

-- 3.2 not intentionally mislead anyone you deal with; - 3.3 report to CILEx Regulation without delay any suspicion that a person has breached the Code unless legal professional privilege or client confidentiality apply - 3.4 report to the relevant authority any misconduct of a person which falls to be regulated by that authority unless legal professional privilege or client confidentiality apply; - 3.5 not hold yourself out as having a qualification or professional status that you do not possess.

-4 Comply with your legal and regulatory obligations and deal with regulators and ombudsmen openly, promptly and co-operatively.
+- 3.1 be honest in all your dealings and in all financial matters; - 3.2 not intentionally mislead anyone you deal with; - 3.3 report to CILEx Regulation without delay any suspicion that a person has breached the Code subject to any relevant duty of confidentiality to clients - 3.4 report to the relevant authority any misconduct of a person which falls to be regulated by that authority subject to any relevant duty of confidentiality to clients; - 3.5 not hold yourself out as having a qualification or professional status that you do not possess. - 4 Comply with your legal and regulatory obligations and deal with regulators and ombudsmen openly, promptly and co-operatively.

-- 4.1 understand and comply with the law and regulation applicable to you; - 4.2 take all practicable steps to ensure you can demonstrate that you have adhered to the core Principles and met the associated Outcomes; - 4.3 not place others in breach of any regulatory requirement or rule of professional conduct; - 4.4 respond openly, promptly and co-operatively to communications from your regulators and ombudsmen.
+- 4.1 understand and comply with the law and regulation applicable to you; - 4.2 take all practicable steps to ensure you can demonstrate that you have adhered to the core Principles and met the associated Outcomes;

+- 4.3 not place others in breach of any regulatory requirement or rule of professional conduct; - 4.4 respond openly, promptly and co-operatively to communications from your regulators and ombudsmen.